Article originally published Nov. 20, 2017, and updated for accuracy and relevance.

 To help employers plan for the upgrades and adjustments necessary to make their fixed ladders safer, OSHA has established a 20-year schedule accounting for time to phase in ladder safety and personal fall arrest systems while phasing out existing cages.

-The timelines associated with this schedule are detailed in the new Walking Working Surfaces standard and vary depending on the required updates:
+The timelines associated with this schedule are detailed in the Walking Working Surfaces standard and vary depending on the required updates:

 Existing Fixed Ladders